How to keep chickens cool in summer

 Do chickens stop laying eggs in summer?

-You’re probably getting fewer eggs than normal during the warmest weeks of the year.
-That’s completely normal, chickens don’t lay as much when they are hot, and some go broody and stop laying completely.
-Although the eggs won’t go bad if you leave them in the nest box of an Eglu for a day, eggs in the nest can encourage broodiness and result in egg eating, so it’s good to collect them all as soon as you discover them.
+You’ll probably get fewer eggs than normal during the warmest weeks of the year.
+This is completely normal — chickens won’t lay as much when they are hot, and some may go broody and stop laying completely.
+Although the eggs won’t go bad if you leave them in the nest box of an Eglu for a day, eggs in the nest can encourage broodiness and result in egg eating.
+It’s a good habit to collect all eggs daily.